 Welcome to the Single Photon Challenge website!
-Here you'll find large synthetic single photon datasets that consists of bursts of single photon camera images and their corresponding ground truth reconstructions.
-There is also a public leaderboard showcasing various user submitted reconstructions for this benchmark.
-You can directly compare submissions as well!
+Here you'll find large synthetic single photon datasets that consist of bursts of single photon camera images and

-Single photon cameras are capable of detecting individual photons, making them extremely sensitive and high speed camera.
-However, each image they capture is extremely noisy and binary valued, being dominated by photon shot noise.
-Given a burst of such binary frames, how can we recover a clean, high fidelity image?
+by photon shot noise.
+Given a burst of such binary frames, how can we recover a clean, high-fidelity image?

 Ongoing Competition 📢

-Reconstruction Competition: Consider participating in the ongoing reconstruction competition for your chance to win thousands of dollars of prizes!
-Up to date competition guidelines can be found here.
+to win thousands of dollars in prizes!
+Up to date competition guidelines can be

 News